Avalanche Forecast Kootenay Boundary

 There is a layer a layer of weak feathery surface hoar 20-40 cm below the surface and another 40-80 cm down.
 The former most reactive, especially where it is sitting on a crust.

 Caution around sheltered open areas treeline and below including cutblocks, gullies and glades.

 1 - 2

-Shifting winds have formed reactive wind slabs on a variety of aspects.
+Shifting winds have formed reactive wind slabs predominantly on southerly aspects.